MalarvizhiK/messages-rabbitmq/README.md

 # messages-rabbitmq
-Java Client for Messages for rabbit mq in IBM Cloud
+JMS Client samples for Messages for rabbit mq in IBM Cloud.

+IBM Cloud Messages for Rabbitmq: https://cloud.ibm.com/services/messages-for-rabbitmq/

 Login to IBM Cloud.
 Under Catalog, search for "Messages for RabbitMQ".
 Create a service instance "Messages for RabbitMQ-as".